 Safe fun for the kids this holiday

-The Mass participation; Opportunity and access; Development and growth (MOD) Programme is run by the Department of Cultural Affairs and Sport.
+Visit our MOD centres The Mass participation; Opportunity and access; Development and growth (MOD) Programme is run by our Department of Cultural Affairs and Sport.

 The MOD centres provide sport and recreational activities to over 40 000 children in disadvantaged areas and communities within the Western Cape.